BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

     from: Defaults to 0.
     to:   Defaults to 1023.
-        These parameters map the input to within the required range.
+    These parameters map the input value to be within the required range.

 buzzer:
 -------